10 Things to Consider When Buying an Electric Skateboard

 2. Spare Parts and Support

 How long is the warranty?
 How often will you have to replace the belt and wheels or other parts and are they easily interchangeable?
 What is customer support like if ever there is an issue?
-This is hugely important as your board needs to stay on the road to be enjoyed.
-It’s also important to have a local service centre alongside a shop where you can get all the replacement parts and things that need to keep my board running.
+These aspects are hugely important as your board needs to stay on the road to be enjoyed.
+It’s also important to have a local service centre alongside a shop where you can get all the replacement parts and things that need to keep the board running.

 Every Evolve goes through one of 14 local facilities to ensure your board arrives quickly, and ready to shred.
 We believe local customer support is incredibly important and have spent 10 years building a network that services 45+ countries.
 It's not arrogant to say no other eSkate brand has that.
 No one!
 We're the only one that can service that many countries in the capacity that we do.